ThorkildFregi/CLIP-model-website/README.md

 Then go on ```https://127.0.0.1/``` and have fun !

 You can use the code for your proper images in changing the images in the folder ```static``` and relaunch the ```model.py```.

+Thanks to Jean-Philippe Moreux for the help !